Highland Creek (Toronto neighbourhood): Education

 Highland Creek Public School is one of four elementary schools located in the neighbourhood.

 Two public school boards operate elementary schools in Highland Creek, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).
 TDSB operates three public elementary schools, Highland Creek, Meadowvale, and Morrish Public School.
 TCDSB operates one elementary school in the area, Cardinal Leger Catholic School.

 Neither TCDSB, or TDSB operate a secondary school in the neighbourhood, with TCDSB/TDSB students residing in the neighbourhood attending secondary schools in adjacent areas.
 The French-first language public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Highland Creek, although they do not operate a school in the neighbourhood, with CSCM/CSV students attending schools situated in other neighbourhoods in Toronto.

-Along with elementary schools, the area is also home to two public post-secondary institutions operate a campus in Highland Creek.
+Along with elementary schools, two public post-secondary institutions operate campuses in Highland Creek.
 Centennial College's Morningside Campus is located along Highland Creek's western boundary on Morningside Avenue.
-The University of Toronto also operates a satellite campus in the neighbourhood, the University of Toronto Scarborough.
+The University of Toronto also operates a large campus in the neighbourhood, the University of Toronto Scarborough, which enrols more than 15,000 students.